Statement of Purpose

 This revised version of the Statement of Purpose, voted by the faculty in winter 2000, reaffirms the Academy’s goals set forth in the Constitution of 1778.

-Phillips Academy admits students of any gender, race, color, disability status, gender identity,
+Phillips Academy admits students of any gender, race, color, disability status, gender identity or expression,

 sexual orientation, genetic information, religion, and national and ethnic origin and provides